QuinnWilton/strucord/README.md

 `to_record/1` takes a struct as argument, and returns a record.

-`overrides` takes keyword list of options.
+`overrides` it is an optional argument takes keyword list of options.
 For example: it could of array of nested structs or just a nested struct
 - tags: {:list, Tag}
 - tag: Tag